THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The Dangers of Hasty Decisions

-Business coaching understands the importance of critical thinking in decision-making.
-Deliberation may seem like dithering and indecision, but the best leaders know that, barring an emergency, hasty decisions are never optimal.
+Executive coaching understands the importance of critical thinking in decision-making.
+Deliberation may seem like dithering and indecision, but the best leaders know that hasty decisions are never optimal, barring an emergency.

 Critical thinking requires leaders to: